gertrude-app/web/docs/src/pages/troubleshooting.md

   [support request](https://gertrude.app/contact) describing in detail what you're struggling with.
 We'll be able to retrieve the debug data, which will give us extra insight into what's happening on your computer.
-- for more detailed information on unblocking websites and apps, see our article on [unblocking](/unblocking-guide)
+- For more detailed information on unblocking websites and apps, see our article on [unblocking](/unblocking-guide)

 ## 3. Manually remove the filter